jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 ### Look-Aside Caching, Near Caching, Inline Caching, and Multi-Site Caching

-Four different types of caching patterns can be applied with Spring when using VMware GemFire for your application caching needs:
+Four different types of caching patterns can be applied with Spring when using [vmware-gemfire-name] for your application caching needs:

 - Look-aside caching